Phuctran-81/Inventory-Optimization/README.md

 - Performed Window_function to calculate the 30 day average sales of each item at each store and the 30 day standard deviation of sales of each item at each store.
 - Flagging the promotion day by detecting days where sales > 30 day average sales + 2 * 30 day standard deviation.
 - Performed JOIN function to get foreign key from gold.dim_category and gold.dim_seasonality_index table.
-- Finally, filter out 30 first days of each item at each store, that rows miss data to calculate the complete 30 day average sales and 30 day standard deviation.
+- Finally, filter out 30 first days of each item at each store (15.000 rows), that rows miss data to calculate the complete 30 day average sales and 30 day standard deviation.
 <img width="1115" height="704" alt="image" src="https://github.com/user-attachments/assets/627239a8-78df-4026-a791-2c7ec1ccb8b0" />